foundata/guidelines/oci-container-image-guide.md

 [*⇑ Back to TOC ⇑*](#table-of-contents)

 The approved registry for publishing public foundata images is currently [Quay.io](https://docs.projectquay.io/quay_io.html) (`quay.io`).
 This rule chooses where foundata publishes images; it does not prohibit consuming upstream images from their authoritative registries.
+ConClear separates standard OCI image transport from provider-specific registry controls and uses one explicitly configured backend from its compiled support matrix.
+Quay.io is currently the only implemented release-registry backend.

 **You MUST:**